What is Tabular-JSON?

 nullnullEquals null

-number-2.3e5Starts with a digit or a minus followed by a digit
+number-2.3e5Starts with a digit or a minus

 Differences between JSON and Tabular-JSON